 Hannah could not bear to throw away her ruined book and decided to reuse it.
 She had previously specialised in wood during her degree, and so she transferred her woodworking techniques to the paper.
 Recycling has always been important to Hannah, and the technique she developed has become a defining aspect of her practice.
 Create this specialised technique allows her to create new pieces using printed pages of unwanted books and paper that are no longer usable as originally intended.

-Each item is hand-made by Hannah in her Derbyshire studio, she begins by making the material, each page is layered and transformed back into a solid wood like material.
-Traditional wood working methods are then used to shape objects from that material; the unique surface patterns on the paper when the objects are worked can never be recreated and echoes wood grain; wood becomes paper becomes wood.
+Each item is hand-made by Hannah in her Derbyshire studio: she begins by making the material, each page is layered and transformed back into a solid wood-like material.
+Traditional wood-working methods are then used to shape objects from the material Hannah creates.
+The unique surface patterns of the paper when the three-dimensional objects are worked are unique and can never be recreated.
+These patterns echo wood grain; in a pleasing cycle, wood becomes paper becomes wood.

-In 2019 Hannah came full circle and began combining paper with wood.
+In 2019 Hannah came full circle herself and began combining paper with wood.
 The relationship between the two materials is taking her on a new journey within her artistic process.
-Continuing the working practises she previously employed with each material independently, she has married the two with stunning results.
-Hannah is fascinated by natural shapes and the beauty of nature, combined with recycling and the evolution of both materials.
+Continuing the working practices she previously employed with each material independently, she has married the two with stunning results.
+Hannah is fascinated by natural shapes and the beauty of nature, and delights in combining these with recycling and the evolution of her ingenuously created materials.